 What this means is that your joints may start to ache if you’re jumping in them a lot, which isn’t ideal for hitters.

-The good news is, the next shoe on this list, the Momentum 1 has really excellent impact protection if you prefer this over the extra bounce!
+The good news is, the last shoe on this list, the Momentum 1 has really excellent impact protection if you prefer this over the extra bounce!

 Best Budget Shoe

 If you’re looking for a tried and tested Mizuno volleyball shoe that’s been around forever and won’t break the bank, the Wave Tornado 5 is one of the best options.

 The Wave Tornado 5 has been in production for over 10 years now and has gained a reputation as being extremely durable.

 As you can tell just from looking at them, the toe box is reinforced with a pretty tough material and the entire mesh upper is covered with a thicker material which aims to boost lateral stability and containment.

 This makes it a really secure shoe, excellent for those concerned about ankle injuries!

 It also means they simply don’t fall apart as quickly as other shoes, which is quite surprising for a shoe on the cheaper side.

 One thing to note is that they can feel a little hard or stiff and they’re no where near as bouncy or ‘nice feeling’ as the aforementioned shoes.